 - Doesn’t Change In The Car – Next biggest issue, they don’t change in the car.
 The windshield of your vehicle filters out most of the UV.
 Therefore photochromic lenses will not change well when you are driving.
 Transitions, however, has made a lens that also reacts to natural light.
 Nevertheless, they still aren’t dark enough and do not replace a nice pair of polarized sunglasses for driving during the day.

 - Taking Photos Outside – Now this is one of my biggest issues with having photochromic lenses.
 Whenever you are outside and you want to take a photo, photochromic lenses are always dark whether it is bright and sunny outside, or overcast.
 Quite annoying, this is one of the reasons why I always have to order a pair of glasses without photochromic lenses.

 - They Don’t Change Quick Enough – This wasn’t an issue that I dealt with often, but when the situation came up it was a bit annoying.
 If you are doing something where you are constantly walking indoors and outdoors, the lenses are never clear.
 This could be problematic if you walk indoors into a low light setting.

 Would I Recommend Photochromic Lenses?

-Well, This question isn’t necessarily a yes or no question.
-When I worked as an optician and I was helping you with your eyeglass order, whether or not I recommended you to get photochromic lenses or not would be largely based off of what you did for work, or enjoyed to do on your free time.
+Well, this question isn’t necessarily a yes or no question.
+When I worked as an optician and I was helping you with your eyeglass order, whether or not I recommended you to get photochromic lenses would be largely based off of what you did for work, or enjoyed to do on your free time.
 If you spent a lot of time outdoors or worked outdoors you could benefit from having photochromic lenses.

 You really have to be someone that spends a bit of time outdoors to benefit from having photochromic lenses.
 If you work an overnight shift, and the only sunlight you get is the distance from your front door to your car, then there really isn’t any point to getting photochromic lenses.